boundary/truesightpulse-vagrant-docker/README.md

      $ git clone https://github.com/boundary/truesightpulse-vagrant-docker
      ```

-2. Start the virtual machine using your TrueSight Pulse API Token:
+2. Start the virtual machine using your TrueSight Pulse API Token and selecting the virtual machine name (Run `vagrant status` to list the name of the virtual machines):

+    __Unix and Linux__

     ```bash
      $ API_TOKEN=<TrueSight Pulse API Token> vagrant up <virtual machine name>
     ```
-    NOTE: Run `vagrant status` to list the name of the virtual machines.

-    Optionally provide the version of docker you want to install:
+    __Windows__

     ```bash
-    $ API_TOKEN=<TrueSight Pulse API Token> DOCKER_VERSION=<docker version> vagrant up <virtual machine name>
+    C:\Users\demo> set API_TOKEN=<TrueSight Pulse API Token>
+    C:\Users\demo> vagrant up <virtual machine name>
     ```

+    Optionally provide the version of docker you want to install by setting the environment variable `DOCKER_VERSION`.
+If the environment variables is not set the Docker version defaults to 1.7.1

 3. Login to the virtual machine